Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Introduction

 For diverse applications, such as mobile broad bandwidth and low latency (MBBLL), massive broad bandwidth machine-type (mBBMT), massive low-latency machine-type (mLLMT) communications, etc., the CVs urgently need an efficient RAT solution \cite{9382020}.
 In the meantime, regardless of the applications, the VEN must ensure omnipresent connectivity to the CVs and deliver their requested contents timely.
 The so-called user-centric networking \cite{9019853, Pervej_throughput, zhou2021user, 9462895} is surging nowadays with its ability to shift network resources towards network edge.
-Note that, while the network-centric approach serves a user from only one base station, the user-centric approach enables serving a user from multiple transmission points \cite{8334916}.
+Note that a user-centric approach is based on the idea of serving users by creating virtual cells (VCs) \cite{9134799,8334916,8088603}.
+While the network-centric approach serves a user from only one base station, the user-centric approach enables serving a user from a VC that may contain multiple transmission points \cite{9134799,8334916,8088603}.
 The latter approach can, thus, not only provide ubiquitous connectivity but also provide higher throughput with minimized end-to-end latency for the end-users \cite{Pervej_EE}.
 As such, a user-centric approach can combat the frequent changes in received signal strength - often experienced in VENs due to high mobility, by ensuring multipoint data transmission and receptions.